 Once your pain starts to diminish, a physiotherapist will set up an individualized strengthening and stretching exercise program for you to perform at home or in the gym.
 This will be based on your needs and abilities, and will help you return to performing your normal routines.

 Individuals will often lift weights on their own, to try and build up their strength.
 However, in doing so, they can do more damage to the weak knee.
 It is extremely important to strengthen your muscles properly.
 A trained therapist will help to ensure your rehabilitation process is appropriate and effective.
-For best, long term results use Blood Circulation Boost in conjunction with physical therapy and an exercise program.
+For best, long term results use Circulatory Boost in conjunction with PT and an exercise program.

 During your recovery, you may have to modify and/or eliminate any activities that cause pain or discomfort in your knee joint until your pain and inflammation settle, and you gain more mobility and strength.
 The more diligent you are with your rehabilitation, the faster you will see successful results.